isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 <p>Getting married has never been easier!
 (Well, kinda, you still need to
 find a willing partner.)</p>
 <h3>7.
 Go through life together with LifeSG</h3>
 <p>Got married?
-Trust us – you’re only halfway through your romantic journey
+Trust us – you’re only halfway through your journey together.
-together.
 Things often get hectic during marriage, with plenty of chores and errands.
 This is especially true if you have children.</p>
 <p>Well, enter&nbsp;<a href="https://www.life.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">LifeSG:</a>&nbsp;your
 digital assistant for navigating life’s milestones as a couple.
-This can be anything from getting your baby bonus, paying taxes, booking public facilities, as well as online video consults from HDB (including getting a CPF top-up grant).</p>
-<p>There are also educational resources if you want to read up about some
-of married life’s biggest (and most stressful) parts.
-These include getting financial support for pregnancy, employing a domestic helper, or registering your child for primary one.</p>
+Once you enter parenthood, you can use LifeSG to register your child's birth, apply for baby bonus, or even search for preschools.
+Beyond these, LifeSG can also be used to book Town Council facilities, report neighbourhood issues, or book virtual appointments with government agencies.</p>
 <h3>Happy Valentine’s Day from GovTech !</h3>
 <p>Whether you’re planning special dates or preparing for a lifelong commitment,
 these apps provide not just convenience but also enriching experiences